SSWConsulting/SSW.Rules.Content/rules/make-complaints-a-positive-experience/rule.md

 created: 2018-06-08T22:41:25.000Z
 guid: 864742c9-9c2a-4e8b-b4ee-96d3ac761575
 ---
 Nobody likes to hear they have an unhappy customer, but it happens.
-Maybe a deadline was missed, or a feature didn't work out as expected, or perhaps the client's just having a bad day 🤬.
+Maybe a deadline was missed, or a feature didn't work out as expected, or perhaps the client's just having a bad day. 🤬

 When you get the call/email, how you respond can make or break the relationship.
-When handled correctly, complaints can turn into a positive outcome for both you and the client 🎉!
+When handled correctly, complaints can turn into a positive outcome for both you and the client! 🎉

 <!--endintro-->